 The Singularity is Sexy: The Loveliest Robot and Cyborg Art [NSFW] Would be nice to have a few sexy dudes in this gallery.
 If anybody can find me some, please post some here!
 Seconded.
 I couldn't find guy pictures that were cute and fun rather than broody, but I would love to see people's suggestions.
 Ahh, I was starting to think that erotic images of cyborg males were rare in general.
+I suppose it makes sense, gender-stereotype-wise, that it'd be rare to find sexy robotic males portrayed as cute and fun, since male sexuality in general is rarely portrayed as being cute and fun.
 SExpand Not really cute and fun as CJA might want, but here's some cyborg beefcake, courtesy of Deus Ex: Human Revolution!
 I added a few more.
 Part of the problem, for me, is knowing what keywords to search on.
 Actually we considered including that one originally.
 It's from the CGI trailer, but there's the original concept piece for it by Jim Murray.
 It's hard to find indeed!
 Oh cool.
 I love Kiriko Moth... she's a friend of mine.
-Coming right up. *gets out the silver paint and digital camera Yay!
-Well, I searched for Sezy Robot guy and found this Nobody can say that's not one sexy robot.
+Coming right up.
+Yay!

 Kim Jong-il is dead.
 Here's his monster movie.
 As bad as it was under Japanese rule I imagine it was much worse under Kim.
 Maybe under his father Il Sung during the war... but the majority of Kim Il Jong's problems were cumulative.
 Such as food shortages, starvation of free information etc. When the Japanese were there, there were public mutilations of the locals - they fitted in to part of their world-view at the time that the Chinese and Koreans were 'lesser' races Which is stupid considering Japanese are most likely descended from Koreans who went to the island for whatever reason.
+But that isn't the first time history has been altered to serve political purposes.
 I think a lot of the East Asian races would like to feel that their race is unique in the sense that they don't share similar genetics with each other.

 Nietzsche: Beyond Good and Evil A brilliant young man, he was appointed professor at the University of Basel aged 24 having not even finished his degree.
 His evanescent philosophical life ended 20 years later when he went insane and died shortly afterwards.
 Nietzsche's argued that the Christian system of faith and worship was not only incorrect, but harmful to society because it allowed the weak to rule the strong - it suppressed the will to power which was the driving force of human character.
-Nietzsche wanted people to throw of the shackles of our misguided Christian morality and become supermen - free and titanic.
 However, without God he felt that the future of man might spiral into a society of nihilism, devoid of any meaning; his aim was for man to realise the lack of divine purpose and create his own values.
-The core of Nietzsche's work, including Thus Spake Zarathustra (1883-92), Beyond Good and Evil (1886), The Birth of Tragedy (1872) was to find a meaning and morality in the absence of God.
+Watch the full documentary now -